cmmr/ecodive/joss/paper.md

 ![Figure 1: `ecodive` performance benchmarks.
 Each point represents an R package, plotted by median calculation time (x-axis) and memory consumption (y-axis) from ten trials.
 (A) Benchmarks for Shannon Diversity Index, Bray-Curtis Dissimilarity, and Faith's Phylogenetic Diversity.
 (B) Benchmarks for the UniFrac family of metrics, with different variants distinguished by point shape.
 Not all packages implement every metric, but `ecodive` is consistently the fastest and most memory-efficient across all tested metrics, often by several orders of magnitude.](figures/fig1.svg){width="100%"}

-Crucially, the benchmark suite confirms these performance gains do not come at the cost of accuracy, as `ecodive` produces numerically identical output to the other packages.
+Crucially, the benchmark suite also confirms these performance gains do not come at the cost of accuracy, as `ecodive` produces numerically identical output to the other packages.
 Beyond its computational advantages, `ecodive` has zero external R dependencies.
 This makes it a lightweight, stable, and secure backend, minimizing installation conflicts and simplifying long-term maintenance for developers who build upon it.
 The complete benchmark code and results are available in the package vignette (`vignette('benchmark')`) and online.

 # Implemented Metrics

-`ecodive` stands out by offering an extensive and diverse collection of over 50 metrics for both alpha and beta diversity analysis, making it a uniquely comprehensive tool.
+`ecodive` stands out by offering an extensive and diverse collection of 50 metrics for both alpha and beta diversity analysis, making it a uniquely comprehensive tool.
 It provides researchers with a wide array of both traditional and phylogeny-aware algorithms in a single, high-performance